 Weekend at Bernie’s II is proof of the complete and utter dearth of imagination that exists in Hollywood.
 The first Weekend at Bernie’s (1989) – a lame and unfunny comedy about two jerks forced to pretend that their boss’s body was still alive – was a one-off idea.
 The idea of a sequel brings a groan of disbelief.
 I mean, how can you expect to credibly float a film with the same two jerks forced to pretend a dead body is alive all over again?

 The first film was dumb and annoying but the sequel’s attempt to milk the thinness of the idea creates a film that is mind-numbing in its stupidity.
-Some of the scenes in the first film with people at a party not noticing Terry Kiser is dead had mild amusement but the scenes here with Kiser being caught in a parasail, snatching two girls tops off as he is dragged down the beach and catching a shark on his leg as he is pulled through the water; or the sequence where he is hooked up and made to dance to music in order to drag a cart along, which then runs out of control, are just so over-the-top as to be incredibly moronic.
+Some of the scenes in the first film with people at a party not noticing Terry Kiser is dead had mild amusement but the scenes here with Kiser being caught in a parasail, snatching two girls tops off as he is dragged down the beach and catching a shark on his leg as he is pulled through the water; or the sequence where he is hooked up and made to dance to music in order to drag a cart along, which then runs out of control, are so absurdly over-the-top as to be moronic.
 This is a film made by people who expect the only possible audience for it is other people sitting around half-drunk and laughing at the sheer stupidity of what they are watching.